jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 - uses a full set of faked headers (FireFox) to access the Scholar site: see https://github.com/liusida/Google-Scholar-Trends/blob/master/Google-Scholar-Trends.ipynb near the top.

-- warns about Scholar: 2 secondd dealy between requests is advised in the README.
+- warns about Scholar: 2 second delay between requests is advised in the README.

 ## erkamozturk/Python-Google-Scholar